-(a) Short-term: 2015 to 2030
+(i) Short-term proposals 2015 to 2030

-The above considerations look ahead to the short-term (Charter amendment, or greater resolve in using existing powers).
+These conclusions look ahead to the short-term (Charter amendment, or greater resolve in using existing powers) and to the long-term (systemic strengthening of global governance).
 As Paul Kennedy judges it, change to the UN will need to be incremental only.
 The first step in incremental change is most likely to be an insightful assertion of the Council's implied powers.